IBM Case Study

 Provide help at the right moment without overwhelming users with information.

-User testing revealed the need for a multi-part pattern
+User testing revealed the need for onboarding integrated into the user interface

 Moving onboarding beyond the homepage